 Vesical diverticula frequently result from bladder outlet obstructions.
 However, giant vesical diverticula which cause acute abdomen or intestinal obstruction are very rare.
 Our review of the English medical literature found 3 cases of bladder diverticula which caused gastrointestinal symptoms.
 Here, we present a 57-year-old man with a giant diverticulum of the urinary bladder who complained of abdominal pain, nausea and vomiting, constipation, no passage of gas or feces, and abdominal distension for 3 d.
 A 20 cm × 15 cm diverticulum was observed upon laparotomy.
 The colonic obstruction was secondary to external compression of the rectum against the sacrum by a distended vesical diverticulum.
 We performed a diverticulectomy and primary closure.
 Twelve months postoperatively, the patient had no difficulty with voiding or defecation.

-A summary of 12 cases of giant vesical diverticula reported in the English medical literature from 1957 to 2009 and description of the studies
+Table 1 A summary of 12 cases of giant vesical diverticula reported in the English medical literature from 1957 to 2009 and description of the studies.

 In this patient, the diverticulum was in the same location as previous trauma.
 Because of this and since trauma is known to be one of the etiologic factors for acquired diverticula, we believed that this diverticula had occurred as a result of the previous trauma.